Installing orcharhino Server

 Enjoy your brand new orcharhino installation!
 If you are unsure how to continue, have a look at the first steps guide.

-This comprises pull-mqtt mode on orcharhino in combination with a pull client running on hosts.
+The pull-based transport comprises pull-mqtt mode on orcharhino Proxies in combination with a pull client running on hosts.

 The pull-mqtt mode works only with the Script provider.
 Ansible and other providers will continue to use their default transport settings.